javierarce/omg_movies/README.md

 A Twitter bot that loves films big time but doesn't have a very good memory :(

+Watch it in action here: https://twitter.com/omg_movies

 ### How does it works

-The data folder of the bot contains a list of Internet Movie Database move ids.
-Whenever a new tweet is generated, a random id is picked and used to obtain a hash with all the movie metadata.
+The data folder of the bot contains a list of Internet Movie Database movie ids.
+When a new tweet is requested, a random id is picked and used to obtain a hash with all the movie metadata using [OMDB](http://omdbapi.com).

-The bot then picks a word from the title and tries to find a word that rhymes or belongs to the same semantic context using the Wordnick API.
-If a rhyme is found, the word is replaced in the title.
-The bot applies the same substitution with the name of the actor.
+The bot then picks a word from the movie title and tries to find a word that rhymes or belongs to the same semantic context using the [Wordnick API](https://developer.wordnik.com).
+If a rhyme is found, it's then used to replaced the original word in the title.
+The bot applies the same kind of substitution with the last name of the main actor/actress.

 Finally, the bot picks a random template from `movie_templates`, replaces the special tokens (TITLE, ACTOR, GENRE, DIRECTOR), and publishes the tweet.